AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: menu; build --> run

-Each time a program is launched using the menu :menuselection:`Build --> Run`, a new execution window is created to provide input and output for this program.

-In order to allow post mortem analysis and copy/pasting, the execution windows are not destroyed when the application terminates.
-It must be closed explictly.

-If you close the execution window while the application is still running, a dialog window is displayed, asking whether you want to kill the application, or to cancel the close operation.
+When a program is launched using the menu :menuselection:`Build --> Run`, GPS creates a new execution window allowing input and output for the program.
+To allow post-mortem analysis and copy/pasting, GPS doesn't close execution windows when the program terminates; you must close them explictly.
+If you try to close the execution window while the program is still running, GPS displays a dialog window asking if you want to kill the application.

 .. index:: tasks